Jean-Jacques Dessalines: Early life

 Of Afro-Caribbean origin, Jean-Jacques Duclos was born into slavery on Cormier, a plantation near Grande-Riviere-du-Nord, Saint-Domingue.
 His enslaved father had adopted the surname from his owner Henri Duclos.
 The names of Jean-Jacques's parents, as well as their region of origin in Africa, are not known.
 Most slaves trafficked to Saint-Domingue were from west and central West Africa.
 He later took the surname Dessalines, after a free man of color who had purchased him.

 Working in the sugarcane fields as a laborer, Dessalines rose to the rank of commandeur, or foreman.
 He worked on Duclos's plantation until he was about 30 years old.
 Still enslaved, Jean-Jacques was bought by a man with the last name of Dessalines, an affranchi or free man of color, who assigned his own surname to Jean-Jacques.
 From then on he was called Jean-Jacques Dessalines.
 Dessalines kept this name after he gained his freedom.
 He worked for that master for about three years.

 When the slave uprising of 1791 began, it spread across the Plaine-du-Nord.
 This was an area of very large sugar cane plantations, where the mass of enslaved Africans lived and worked.
 Mortality was so high that French colonial planters continued to buy more enslaved people from Africa during the eighteenth century.
 Dessalines received his early military training from a woman whose name was either Victoria Montou or Akbaraya Tòya.

-Dessalines became increasingly embittered toward both the whites and gens de couleur libres (the mixed-race residents of Saint-Domingue) in the years of conflict during the revolution.
-Haitian insurgents fought against French colonists and foreign troops in Saint-Domingue.
-During the years of warfare and changing rule, these included French, British, and Spanish forces.
-All three European nations had colonies in the Caribbean, where their control and revenues were threatened by the Haitian Revolution.

-After the expulsion of French forces during the last phase of the Haitian Revolution, Dessalines ordered all remaining Europeans (overwhelmingly French people) in the new Republic of Haiti to be killed, men, women and children, including those who had been friendly and sympathetic to the black population.
-Many free people of color were also killed.
-Yet, after declaring himself Governor-for-Life in 1804, Jean-Jacques Dessalines took his old master Dessalines into his house and gave him a job.